lacchain/david19-taskforce/ENHANCED_DP3T_BLOCKCHAIN_ZKP.md

 ## Full decentralized contact tracing using blockchain and zero-knowledge proofs

 We believe that replacing the central back-end/server by a decentralized immutable and trusted network can help solve most of the privacy issues presented in the DP-3T approach and pointed out by its development team.
-Additionally, adding zero-knowledge proofs to the peer-to-peer communication between mobile apps when notifying infection can also contribute to reduce the identification of infected people.
+Additionally, adding zero-knowledge proofs to the peer-to-peer communication between mobile apps when notifying infection can also contribute to reduce the discovery of the real identities of infected people.
 This solution is intended to allow:

 * Alice to notify Bob that she has been tested positive directly (in a peer-to-peer way), without no intermediary central back-end/server
 * Alice to prove Bob that she has been tested positive by a trusted health institution without revealing ANY information about it (the institution, the place, the timestamp, …)